Jab90/expense_tracker_project/README_PENNY_PINCHERS.md

 When developing this app an agile approach has been taken throughout this project.
 I adapted and agile methodology to ensure an efficient and continual progress was being made.
 I broke each instance down into smaller user stories so they were refined into more manageable tasks therefore each user story has different acceptance criterias.
 The link to the kanban board for the User Stories can be found [here](https://github.com/users/Jab90/projects/4).

+## MoSCoW Prioritisation

+By utilising the MoSCoW prioritisation method in this project I was able to categorise my tasks into:

+#### Must Haves
+- Essential use of the expenses app with full CRUD criteria.

+#### Should Haves
+- Features that are valuable however not crucial for the MVP of the project, these get given priority after the 'Must Haves'.

+#### Could Haves
+- These would be additional features that would enhance the project however due to time constraints will take less priority, and would be looked into after high priority tasks are complete.

 ## Kanban Board Overview

 The Kanban Board provided a visual overview of the project's progress and facilitated efficient task management.
 It was organised into the following sections: